-Protecting Your Domain Name
+Protect Your Domain Name

 If you want to protect your domain name from copycats, you might want to also buy some or all of the most common extensions from a domain registration service then have them forwarded to your main domain name.

 The "look" of your domain name is separate from its content.
-This look might include a graphic like the famous Amazon arrow or Google's multicolored "G".
-You'll have to register it as a trademark or service mark if you want to protect your website's logo.
+This look might include a graphic like the famous Amazon arrow or Google's multicolored "G." You'll have to register it as a trademark or service mark if you want to protect your website's logo.

 You might want to copyright any original images on your website separately.
 And if you use images, make sure that your use isn't plagiarism.

 You'll have to be vigilant if you want to protect your website's copyright.
-Register the copyright and monitor regularly for plagiarism by searching for copycats.
+Register the copyright and regularly monitor for plagiarism by searching for copycats.
 Issue "cease and desist" letters if anyone has plagiarized your site.

-In short, you can protect your original website content by adding copyright notices to each page, but it's also a good idea to register your copyright.
+You can protect your original website content by adding copyright notices to each page, but it's also a good idea to register your copyright.
 If your site is complex or includes multiple authors, look for a good intellectual property attorney to help you.